ScottBevin/Disseration/Readme.txt

  *	fulfilment of the requirements of The University of Bolton for the degree of Bachelor of Science in May 2010.
  *
  **************************************************************************************************/

+ No support is provided to actually compile this.
+Uses OGRE and CEGui.